gocept/gocept.pseudonymize/README.txt

     >>> gocept.pseudonymize.text('asdf', 'secret')
     'dugD'

-The result has always the same string lenth as the input.
+The result has always the same string length as the input.
 But there is no guaranty that it is still valid in the domain of the input value.
 For example the checksum of the pseudonymized IBAN is not correct.